MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2026-05-24-personaldb.md

 }
 ```

-Given a big list of all rows, finding recipes is now very easy.
+Given a big list of all entities, finding recipes is now very easy.
 Attaching
 metadata is now very easy.
 I could include a column of `contains_gluten` at no
 cost and filter against it when reviewing recipes for what to make if I have a
 guest with celiac disease.